 High Capacity Menstrual Cups to Consider

-Two menstrual cups that you should consider if you have a very heavy flow are the following which have capacities of 37 ml and 42 ml respectively.
-They are both manufactured from the highest quality medical grade silicone in the USA (Evacup) and Germany (Meluna).
+Three menstrual cups that you should consider if you have a very heavy flow are the Anigan Evacup, the Super Jennie, and the Meluna Cup which have capacities of 37 ml, 42 ml, and 42 ml respectively.
+They are all manufactured from the highest quality medical grade silicone in the USA (Evacup + Super Jennie) and Germany (Meluna).